Moudi A. Al-Humoud

-Prof. Moudi A. Al-Humoud (Arabic: موضي عبدالعزيز الحمود, born November 1949), is currently the Founding Administrative Board, Chair of Abdullah Al-Salem University in Kuwait and she is a professor of management at the College of Business Administration, Kuwait University.
+Moudi A. Al-Humoud (Arabic: موضي عبدالعزيز الحمود, born November 1949), is currently the Founding Administrative Board, Chair of Abdullah Al-Salem University in Kuwait and she is a professor of management at the College of Business Administration, Kuwait University.
 She served as president of Arab Open University, a pan Arab university operating in Kuwait, Kingdom of Saudi Arabia, Oman, Bahrain, Jordan, Lebanon, Egypt, Sudan and Palestine.

 Al-Humoud was the former Minister of Education and Minister of Higher Education in Kuwait and also held the positions of Minister of State for Housing and Minister of Planning in Kuwait.
 She is a former member of Higher Council for Planning and Development in Kuwait, as well as a former member of the executive board for the International Institute of Administrative Sciences and Chair Person for the Public Enterprises Committee, Brussels, Belgium.

 She is on the board of trustees of the Arab Open University and the Kuwait Institute for Scientific Research (KISR).

 Recipient of Arab Women's Award for Education in 2016.
 She is a board member of Kuwait Fund For Arab Economic Development March 2019.